 The following list of Shiloh Sharps includes only rifles that are in stock for immediate delivery or have actually gone "active."
 This means they are either in production or are scheduled to be in production in the immediate future.
 The due dates are based on a production time of approximately 2-3 months from the time the paid orders go "active" (activation means the rifles are on the floor being built at the Shiloh factory).
 This is approximate, but usually is within a few weeks (before or after) the estimated due date.
 With the exception of additional sights, specs on these rifles cannot be changed.
 The prices shown are DELIVERED PRICES.
-They are based on the current 2014 catalogue price plus Federal Excise Tax (charged by Shiloh on all orders), shipping crates/packing ($46 charged by Shiloh) and $55 - $70 UPS (standard ground delivery fully insured).
+They are based on the current 2016 catalogue price plus Federal Excise Tax (charged by Shiloh on all orders), shipping crates/packing ($69 charged by Shiloh) and $70 - $85 UPS (standard ground delivery fully insured).
 Note: If Shiloh raises prices, my price has to go up the same amount.
 There are NO ADDITIONAL CHARGES.
 Remember, Shiloh is currently in a long backorder situation on these orders.
-I can also place a custom order for you- any model, caliber, options, etc., and have it in usually about THREE-FOUR months.
+I can also place a custom order for you- any model, caliber, options, etc., and have it in usually about FOUR TO SIX months.
 Also note, I ship ground UPS fully insured.
-Shiloh will only ship 2nd.
-Day Air UPS which costs about $65+ on average more than I charge to ship ground.
-This $50-$70 is a savings to the customer.
 Generally, a $1,000 deposit is required on all custom orders or to reserve one of my rifles already on order.
 Balance due when the rifle is ready for shipment.

-NOTE: MOST RIFLES CAN BE ORDERED AND CUSTOMIZED TO YOUR EXACT SPECIFICATIONS WITH AN APPROX. DELIVERY DATE OF ABOUT MARCH/APRIL 2015.
+NOTE: MOST RIFLES CAN BE ORDERED AND CUSTOMIZED TO YOUR EXACT SPECIFICATIONS WITH AN APPROX. DELIVERY DATE OF MARCH - APRIL, 2020

 A NOTE OF EXPLANATION CONCERNING MY $200 FEE I am often asked how I set my fees.
 Basically, here is the answer.
 If you were to place your own order with Shiloh, you'd put down a $250 deposit on each rifle.
 About 18 or more months later you would be notified that full payment is required to begin making your rifle (there would also be an excellent possibility of price increases during this time which you would pay).
 From there you'd wait another three months or more for your rifle to be completed.
 This is where I come to the rescue!
 I've already put down tens of thousands of dollars in deposits at Shiloh for a multitude of future rifles.
 I am constantly paying for rifles to be built- nicely appointed custom rifles of which most shooters would be delighted to take delivery.
 I have fronted this time and money for the customer.
 So, for my $200 fee, you'll save nearly 2 years of back order, not encounter any future price increases, not pay the full amount of your rifle until it is completed, and be shooting your rifle while other Shiloh customers are playing the waiting game!